1.0 INTRODUCTION

 social norms tend to force students out of school, especially when there is a disproportion

-in age gap within classroom.
-This is a serious concerned for students who may
+It is a serious concern for students who may

 have been in their late adolescence and early teens and doing Grades 6, 8 or

-10. The table show a projection of students’ enrolment age.
+The table shows a projection of students’ enrolment age.
 Over a third of students

-enrolling at Grade 1 on 1999 were of ages nine and ten.
+enrolled in Grade 1 on 1999 aged nine and ten.
 In Grade 10 they would

 2.2.
 Pre-reform and